-The origin of the name of this International Series featured winery takes place near the end of the 18th Century in Santiago, Chile.
+The origin of the name of this International Wine Club featured winery takes place near the end of the 18th Century in Santiago, Chile.
 Legend has it that a traveling salesman was peddling his wares, religious estampas (small, pocket size religious images) to passers-by in the city’s central plaza.
 Suddenly, one of his estampas, a Lady of Carmen Estampa, took off and started flying over his head.
 The figure stayed up more than a half hour and traveled from one side of the plaza to the other.
 It then crossed the Mapocho River and gracefully landed on the feet of a woman who was teaching catechism to her children.
 The event was witnessed by hundreds of people around the plaza and became locally regarded as a miracle by the faithful.

 A catholic church was then built in 1794 in the same place where the estampa landed and was named the church of Our Lady of Carmen of the Flying Estampa.
 A Spanish immigrant named Don Manuel Gonzalez Dieguez then bought a wheat mill next to the new church and named it Molino Estampa after the recent miracle.